Installing and Configuring Apache Zeppelin

 so installing Zeppelin on the same server as a master node will cause conflicts.

 - Finally, start up Zeppelin.
-Log files will be in /opt/zeppelin/logs if you
+Log files are found in /opt/zeppelin/logs if you

 need to troubleshoot anything.